surge-synthesizer/surge/doc/Adding An FX.md

   Verify if this fits properly in the FX grid boxes on the GUI!

 4. In `resources/surge-shared/configuration.xml` add your effect to the `fx` XML group.
    Later, you may also add snapshots for presets of your effect.
+   `"init"` goes here, create any further factory presets in `resources/data/fx_presets`

-5. In `src/common/CMakeLists.txt`, add path to your .cpp under `SURGE_SHARED_SOURCES`, search the file for `Chorus` for example, to see where it goes.
+5. In `src/common/CMakeLists.txt`, add the path to your .cpp and .h under `add_library`, search the file for `Chorus` for example, to see where it goes.
    Please place your effect in alphabetical order here.

-Note that the configuration file DOES NOT automatically reload when you compile and run the plugin!
+Note that the configuration file DOES NOW automatically reload when you compile and run the plugin!
-Whenever you make changes to this file, you must copy it to the correct "installed" location where the plugin is expecting to find it.
-You can find this file by opening the factory data folder (`Menu > Data Folders > Open Factory Data Folder...`).
+(A full build may be required though)

-Then you can finish coding up your effect!
+Now you can finish coding up your effect!